How to Report a Car Accident

-If you’ve never been in a car accident, there may be concern about how to proceed after the collision.
-There are financial repercussions for every accident, even if it is not your fault.
-Reporting the incident to your insurance company is often the best option, but there are some exceptions.
+If you’ve never been in a car accident, it can be confusing to know what to do afterward.
+Even when you’re not at fault, there are often financial consequences.
+Reporting the incident to your insurance company is usually the best option — but there are exceptions.

 How Your Insurance Can Help